jackbartlett20/MCContrails/README.md

 - OpenMP

 MCContrails uses OpenMP for parallelisation of growth and coagulation.
+Ensure `OMP_NUM_THREADS` is correctly set.

 ## Compiling